MariusLSmit/art-of-braai/README.md

 ### Content

+* Hero Image and hover was take from Code institute's Love running project in Diploma in Software Development.

 * Instruction on how to use Iframes was taken from <br> [iframe Tutorial W3Schools](https://www.w3schools.com/html/html_iframe.asp "")

 * iframe responsive was used from <br> [responsive iframe](https://www.youtube.com/watch?v=X4t0JxiBeO0)